 1 Maximum coverage combined from OMA Group DI Policy 2718, 59997 and 17849, excluding coverage provided under the PARO, PARNL and Maritime Resident Doctors plans.

-OMA Disability Insurance is underwritten by Sun Life Assurance Company of Canada, a member of the Sun Life Financial Group of companies.
+OMA Disability Insurance is underwritten by Sun Life Assurance Company of Canada, a member of the Sun Life group of companies.